Albert Anastasia: Murder, Inc.

 save himself from the death penalty, leading to the conviction of seven members of Murder Inc. Reles also had information that could implicate Anastasia in the Diamond and Panto murders.
 Fearful of prosecution, Anastasia offered a $100,000 reward for Reles's murder.
-On November 12, 1941, Reles was found dead on a restaurant roof outside the Half Moon Hotel in Coney Island.
+On November 12, 1941, Reles was found dead on a restaurant roof outside the Half Moon Hotel on Coney Island.
 Reles was being guarded in a sixth-floor room during an ongoing trial.
 In 1951, a grand jury ruled that Reles accidentally died while climbing down to the fifth floor using sheets tied to a heating radiator.
 However, many officials still suspected that Reles had been murdered.

 In the spring of 1942, Anastasia allegedly ordered the murder of an associate, Anthony Romeo, who had been arrested and questioned in the Panto killing.
 At the end of June, Romeo's body was discovered near Guyencourt, Delaware; he had been beaten and shot a number of times.

 World War II

-During World War II, Anastasia reportedly conceived the plan to win a pardon for the imprisoned Luciano by helping the war effort.
-With the United States needing allies in Sicily to advance the invasion of Italy, and the desire of the U.S. Navy to dedicate its resources to the war, Anastasia orchestrated a deal to obtain lighter treatment and eventual parole for Luciano, in exchange for the Mafia's protection of the waterfront and Luciano's assistance with his associates in Sicily.
+During World War II, Anastasia reportedly conceived the plan to win a pardon for the imprisoned Luciano by contributing to the war effort.
+With the United States needing allies in Sicily to advance the invasion of Italy and the desire of the U.S. Navy to dedicate its resources to the war, Anastasia orchestrated a deal to obtain lighter treatment and eventual parole for Luciano in exchange for the Mafia's protection of the waterfront and Luciano's assistance with his associates in Sicily.

-In 1942, Anastasia joined the U.S. Army, possibly motivated by a desire to escape the criminal investigations that were dismantling Murder, Inc. Attaining the rank of technical sergeant, he trained soldiers to be longshoremen at Fort Indiantown Gap in Pennsylvania.
+In 1942, Anastasia joined the U.S. Army, possibly motivated by a desire to escape the criminal investigations that were dismantling Murder Inc. Attaining the rank of technical sergeant, he trained soldiers to be longshoremen at Fort Indiantown Gap in Pennsylvania.
 In 1943, as a reward for his military service, he received U.S. citizenship.
 The following year, Anastasia was honorably discharged and moved his family to a ranch house on Bluff Road in Fort Lee, New Jersey.

 In 1945, U.S. military authorities in Sicily returned Genovese to the U.S. to be tried for the murder of Ferdinand Boccia in 1934.
-However, after the death of the main prosecution witness, all charges were dropped against Genovese.
+However, after the death of the main prosecution witness, all charges against Genovese were dropped.
 In 1946, New York Governor Thomas E. Dewey commuted Luciano's sentence, and the federal government immediately deported him to Italy.

-In 1948, Anastasia bought a dressmaking factory in Hazleton, Pennsylvania and left his waterfront activities in the control of his brother Anthony.
+In 1948, Anastasia bought a dressmaking factory in Hazleton, Pennsylvania, and left his waterfront activities in the control of his brother Anthony.